ryan4yin/thiscute.world/content/posts/2024/Q1/my-experience-of-nixos/index.en.md

 We've heard a lot about NixOS's strengths, and I've mentioned many of them above.

-People outside the circle might mainly hear about its lack of dependency conflicts, the ability to roll back at any time, and its powerful reproducibility.
+People outside the Nix community might mainly hear about its dependency-conflicts-free, the ability to roll back at any time, and its powerful reproducibility.

 If you have actually used NixOS, you should also know about its other advantages: